 We all live in and impact a watershed.

-- We all live in a watershed and our actions can pollute our streams, rivers, lakes and groundwater.
+- Understanding that our actions can pollute our streams, rivers, lakes and groundwater.

 And for everyone, we’ve produced three short, informative videos to address important issues Flathead Lake and its watershed are facing.
 PLEASE SHARE!